 The chambers themselves are usually fairly clean but it's always a good idea to give them a once over with a chamber brush, just to be sure.
 If you have a gun with removable chokes, we recommend you take them out and clean the threads on both the choke and the gun.
 It's also a good idea to screw them back in with a light coating of inert grease - this stops them seizing and makes changing them easier.

 One of the best oils we have found is from Napier, all external metal areas should be oiled lightly and any dirt should be removed, don't over do it with the oil as it can make handling the gun a little unpleasant.
-Try to avoid getting gun oil on the stock as this can affect the finish on the wood and over time it can weaken it.
+Try to avoid getting oil on the stock as this can affect the finish on the wood and over time it can weaken it.

-Furniture polish can be good for removing little scratches and smudges in the woodwork but there are also a number of products that are designed specifically for gun stocks.
+Furniture polish can be good for removing little scratches and smudges in the woodwork but there are also a number of products that are designed specifically for stocks.
 As well as hiding scratches, they will also help protect the wood in future.

 It's always a good idea to oil any areas where metal moves against metal, if you don’t these areas can get worn or even worse, seize and ruin your days shooting!
 Not to mention incurring you some unwanted gunsmith costs.

 You'll notice a lot of dirt build up where the action meets the barrels and around the ejectors or extractors, it's important you get rid of this too.
 The best tool for the job is an old toothbrush, although specialist brushes can be bought as well.
-Some people store the gun with the barrels pointing down in their gun cabinet, this stops oil running into the wood work over time.
+Some people store the gun with the barrels pointing down in their cabinet, this stops oil running into the woodwork over time.
 If you decide to do this it’s important you check there is no oil in the barrels when you go shooting.
 Shooting with oil in the barrels can cause some serious damage to the bores.

-The whole cleaning process should take about twenty minutes but if the gun is particularly dirty it may take longer, the more you have practice the quicker you’ll get!
+The whole cleaning process should take about twenty minutes but if the gun is particularly dirty it may take longer, the more practice you have the quicker you’ll get!

 Semi autos and pump actions